jbaans/iothermostat/README.md

 ## IOThermostat - Independent Open-source Thermostat

+!!! currently changing to Raspberry Pi OS Lite, instructions may be incomplete !!!

 Built for the HestiaPi Touch with Raspberry Pi OS Lite system with high security in mind, see: https://hestiapi.com/